 Don’t: Wait Till Junior Year To Apply For A Transfer

-Most colleges prefer and some require that students spend at least two years at their institution so if you are planning on applying for a transfer, it is best to submit your application at the end of your freshman or sophomore year.
+Most colleges prefer and some require that students spend at least two years at their institution.
+If you are planning on applying for a transfer.
+It is best to submit your application at the end of your freshman or sophomore year.
 Your chances of acceptance may be significantly lower once you get to junior year.

 Do: Keep Track Of Transfer Deadlines

-The specific timeline may vary from one college to another but usually transfer deadlines for fall admission are sometime in March-April and deadlines for spring admission are in November.
-If you are applying to multiple colleges, keep track of each school’s deadline and make sure you give yourself plenty of time to work on your application and submit it on time.
+The specific timeline may vary from one college to another.
+Usually, transfer deadlines for fall admission are sometime in March-April and deadlines for spring admission are in November.
+If you are applying to multiple colleges, keep track of each school’s deadline.
+Make sure you give yourself plenty of time to work on your application and submit it on time.

 Use College Raptor to discover personalized college matches, cost estimates, acceptance odds, and potential financial aid for schools around the US—for FREE!